How to create Realistic Costume Design for Fiction Stories?

 2001 a space odyssey on set with stanley kubrick. spacesuit costume design for science-fiction film.

-Stanley Kubric on set for 2001: A Space Odyssey.
+Stanley Kubrick on set for 2001: A Space Odyssey

 Science Fiction allows for in-depth world building, which can cause unfocussed design thinking if not approached correctly.